Setup/Installation: Pinterest - Social Networks Auto-Poster for WordPressHow to setup Pinterest in SNAP WordPress plugin and API

 4. Enter the URL for default image.
 It will be used in case your post don’t have a featured image.

-5. Click link “Click here to retreive your boards”
+5. Click link “Click here to retrieve your boards”

 6. Select default board to be pinned to.
 You will be able to select a different board during the post writing.